Crio-Bytes/System-Design/Exploring Caching/README.md

     <summary>Your bank account (Disk Storage)</summary>

 ```
-The slowest way to get access to your money is to go to the bank, but it allows you to store much larger amounts of money.
+The slowest way to get access to your money is to go to the bank, but it allows
+ you to store much larger amounts of money.

-As a result, whenever you make a big purchase (such as a house or a car), you will need to go to the bank.
+As a result, whenever you make a big purchase (such as a house or a car), you
+will need to go to the bank.

-In a similar way, your hard drive is much slower than either RAM or your cache, but it also allows you to permanently store thousands of times more data
+In a similar way, your hard drive is much slower than either RAM or your cache,
+ but it also allows you to permanently store thousands of times more data.
 ```

   </details>